 Q: What is the best way to compensate the victims?
 What kind of compensation to the victims prefer?

-Thanks to organizations such as Movimiento Amplio de las Mujeres, women have organized in the provinces and there are victim organizations looking to create a national association for victims of forced sterilizations.
+Thanks to organizations such as Movimiento Amplio de las Mujeres- Línea Fundamental, women have organized in the provinces such as Anta, Cuzco and Huancabamaba in Piura.
+They are victim organizations looking to create a national association for victims of forced sterilizations.
 There are new groups forming in Ayacucho where many women were sterilized and thought they had been sent a plague.
 Originally these women did not know that sterilization was happening across the country.
 This process has allowed them to voice with clarity what they want.
 They want justice and they want a judgement, not only of the direct actors but of those with knowledge of the attack who were part of the command responsibility.
 They want a criminal process that is both symbolic and establishes material reparations for these women.
 In terms of reparations, many say that economic and symbolic reparations should come later, and health care should be a primary focus because many of the women are getting sick and have nowhere to go.

-We had a consultation and the women decided they wanted symbolic reparations to show that their social and reproductive functions are valued within their communities.
+In 2011, the MIMP had a series of consultations to ask women what reparations they wanted.
+Besides health care women want symbolic and economic reparations that show that their social and reproductive functions are valued within their communities.
 Many were abandoned by their husbands after their sterilization, stating that these women were no longer attractive.
 Additionally, these women were getting sick more often because of the sterilization so they could not do any hard work.
 I think that the victims want recognition from the government, just as we do, and at least addresses their health issues.
 When the working group is established we will see if the women want more.